Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 - **Cyclic redundancy check (CRC)** (4 bytes): allows error detection.
 - **Preamble** (8 bytes): Each of the first 7 bytes of the preamble has a value of 10101010; the last byte is 10101011.
 The first 7 bytes of the preamble serve to “wake up” the receiving adapters and to synchronize their clocks to that of the sender’s clock.

+An image of the Ethernet frame can be found below.

 All of the Ethernet technologies provide unreliable and connectionless service to the network layer.
 It uses the CSMA/CD multiple access protocol with exponential binary backoff.

 It is worth noting that Ethernet is not a single protocol standard but rather a set of technologies that come in many flavors.

-## Link-Layer Switches
+## Link-Layer Switches and Local Access Networks (LANs)

 The role of the **switch** is to receive incoming link-layer frames and forward them onto outgoing links.
 The switch does this in a **transparent** way - the sender and receiver of a message are always unaware that it is intercepted by a switch.
 Switches have a forwarding table whose entries contain:

-- a MAC address;
+- A MAC address.
-- the switch interface that leads towards that MAC address;
+- The switch interface that leads towards that MAC address.
-- the time at which the entry was placed in the table.
+- The time at which the entry was placed in the table.

 Whenever it receives a packet with a certain destination MAC address and from the interface $x$, it makes the following decision:

-- If there is no entry in the table with the given address, the switch broadcasts a copy of the frame through all it's interfaces, except $x$;
+- If there is no entry in the table with the given address, the switch broadcasts a copy of the frame through all it's interfaces, except $x$.
 - If there is an entry with the given address, the switch forwards the frame through the corresponding interface, except if that interface is $x$, in which case the switch discards the frame.

 The forwarding table is built automatically, dynamically, and autonomously.
 In other words, switches are **self-learning**.
 This capability is accomplished as follows:

 - The switch table is initially empty.
 - For each incoming frame received on an interface, the switch stores in its table (1) the MAC address in the frame’s source address field, (2) the interface from which the frame arrived, and (3) the current time.
 - The switch deletes an address in the table if no frames are received with that address as the source address after some period of time (the **aging time**).

+### Spanning Tree Protocols

+Networks often introduce redundant links between switches to overcome the failure or congestion of links.
+These connections, however, introduce physical loops into the network.
+These loops are problematic since switches flood traffic out all ports when the destination is unknown.
+Without any mechanism, these frames will loop forever.

+This is usually solved by allowing physical loops, but creating loop free logical topology, through a **spanning-tree protocol**.

+The Spanning-Tree Protocol establishes a root node, called the **root bridge**.
+Furthermore, every node (in this context we refer to nodes as **bridges**) as unique 8 byte **bridge ID**.
+The bridge ID is the bridge's MAC address, preceded by two bytes, called the **priority bytes**.

+For each bridge, there is **root port** which is responsible for the reception/transmission of frames from/to the root bridge.
+Similarly, we define a **designated bridge** and a **designated port** as the (respectively) bridge and port that, for some given LAN, is responsible for directing frames from/to the root bridge.

+Each bridge has an associated **Root Path Cost**, equal to the sum of the costs from the ports that transmit frames towards the root bridge in the least cost path to the root bridge.
+The root port (for a bridge) and the designated port (for a LAN) are the ports that provide the best path to the root.
+The **active ports** in a bridge are the root port and the designated ports.
+The remaining ports stay **inactive** or **blocked**.

+#### Bridge Protocol Data Unit (BPDU)

+The Spanning Tree Protocol requires network devices to exchange messages to detect bridging loops.
+The protocol used in the formation of a loop free logical topology is called the **Bridge Protocol Data Unit (BPDU)**.
+The BPDU message has four fields:

+- The first field has the root bridge number (or the bridge ID of who the sending bridge believes is the root).
+- The second field has the root path cost for the sending bridge.
+- The third field has the bridge ID of the sending bridge.
+- The four field has the port the sending bridge used to send the BPDU.

+On startup, all bridges assume they are the root and try to convince other bridges of that by sending the BPDU `(X, 0, X, p)` for a bridge `X` sending a BPDU on port `p`.
+A bridge will accept another BPDU if it is less than the last accepted BPDU, with comparison's being done in lexicographical order.
+In that case, the bridge will adapt it's belief on who the root is, and keep the received BPDU for future comparisons.

+The whole network will thus eventually agree that the root with the lowest bridge ID is the root.
+Note that no two bridges can have the same bridge ID, since they all have different MAC addresses.
+The two priority bytes may be adjusted by a network administrator in order to influence the root decision process.

+Bridges will also opt for the path with lowest cost to the root due to the comparison on the second field of the BPDU messages.
+BPDU messages are sent every two seconds (by default), so that the spanning tree may be updated to link failures, new root path costs, or new bridges joining the network.
+For the same reason, BPDUs need to be received on all ports, even blocked ones.

 ### Switches vs. Routers

+Switches and routers are different and perform different functions.
+Namely:

 Switches:
-- pros:
+- Pros:
-  - plug-and-play;
+  - Plug-and-play;
-  - high forwarding rate, since they only need to process frames up to layer 2;
+  - High forwarding rate, since they only need to process frames up to layer 2.
-- cons:
+- Cons:
-  - topology restricted to spanning tree, in order to prevent cycling of frames;
+  - Topology restricted to spanning tree, in order to prevent cycling of frames;
-  - a large switched network would require large ARP tables and generate substantial ARP traffic and processing;
+  - A large switched network would require large ARP tables and generate substantial ARP traffic and processing;
-  - susceptible to broadcast storms.
+  - Susceptible to broadcast storms.

 Routers:
-- pros:
+- Pros:
-  - because network addressing is often hierarchical, packets do not normally cycle through routers even when the network has redundant paths;
+  - Because network addressing is often hierarchical, packets do not normally cycle through routers even when the network has redundant paths;
-  - provide firewall protection against layer-2 broadcast storms.
+  - Provide firewall protection against layer-2 broadcast storms.
-- cons:
+- Cons:
-  - are not plug-and-play;
+  - Are not plug-and-play;
-  - have a larger per-packet processing time than switches.
+  - Have a larger per-packet processing time than switches.

 Switches suffice for small networks, as they localize traffic and increase aggregate throughput without requiring any configuration of IP addresses.
 But larger networks consisting of thousands of hosts typically include routers within the network, as they provide a more robust isolation of traffic, control broadcast storms, and use more “intelligent” routes among the hosts in the network.

-## Virtual Local Area Networks (VLANs)
+### Virtual Local Area Networks (VLANs)

 Switched LANs have some drawbacks:
-- **Lack of traffic isolation**;
+- **Lack of traffic isolation**.
-- **Inefficient use of switches**;
+- **Inefficient use of switches**.
 - **Managing users**.

 These problems are solved by using a **Virtual local area network (VLAN)**.